-Table 8.
-Brackish groundwater desalination projects funded through the Research and Planning Fund
+Table 8.Brackish groundwater desalination projects funded through the Research and Planning Fund

-3.4 Loan assistance programs
+3.4 Financial assistance programs

-The TWDB's loan programs are available to public entities to fund the planning, design, and construction phases of seawater and brackish groundwater desalination plants.
-Since 1989, the TWDB has financed 47 desalination projects (Table 9) with a total value of approximately \$618 million.
+The TWDB's financial assistance programs are available to public entities to fund the planning, design, and construction phases of seawater and brackish groundwater desalination plants.
+Since 1989, the TWDB has financed 52 desalination projects (Table 9) with a total value of approximately \$1.18 billion.
 Desalination projects are eligible for financing from various agency programs, including the Drinking Water State Revolving Fund, the State Participation Program, and the Texas Water Development Fund.
 Desalination projects in the state water plan are also eligible to benefit from the State Water Implementation Fund for Texas (SWIFT).
+The New Water Supply for Texas Fund provides loans to entities to finance the development and acquisition of new water sources for the state, including desalination with seawater or brackish groundwater (TWDB, 2024c; Perry, 2024).

-To date, the TWDB has funded three seawater desalination projects (two for Corpus Christi and one for Guadalupe-Blanco River Authority) and one brackish groundwater desalination project.
-(Brazosport Water Authority) through the SWIFT program.
+Through the SWIFT program, the TWDB has funded four seawater desalination projects (two for Corpus Christi, one for the Guadalupe-Blanco River Authority, and one for the Laguna Madre

+Water District) and one brackish groundwater desalination project (Brazosport Water Authority).
 The Guadalupe-Blanco River Authority canceled its seawater desalination feasibility study to focus on near-term projects.
-More recently, on September 1, 2022, the TWDB approved financial assistance in the amount of \$7 million to the City of Alice to drill two new brackish groundwater wells and construct a reverse osmosis treatment plant that will be funded through a public-private partnership.
-This project is not reflected in the project table or count.